-Love Island USA’s Amaya and Bryan Represent the Latine Love Story We Kinda Needed
+Love Island USA’s Amaya and Bryan Represent the Latine Love Story We Really Needed

 "To some, Amaya and Bryan’s victory is a simple pop culture newsbite.
 But to others, it’s the healthy Latine representation we desperately need right now."